edzzh/react-portfolio/README.md

 1. `npm install`
 2. `npm run`

-If there is a webpack issue with running `npm run` - Add `webpack: "^4.42.0"` to package.json dependencies object.
+If there is a webpack issue with running `npm run`, add `webpack: "^4.42.0"` to package.json dependencies object.

 Then delete `node_modules` directory and rerun `npm install`.